damonallison/notes/edu/coursera/machine-learning/README.md

 * r(i, j) = 1 if user j has rated movie i
 * y(i, j) = rating given by user j to movie i (defined only if r(i, j) = 1)

-Given the data set, predict the values of missing ratings.
-We could also predict other movies the user would like to watch.
+Given the data set, we want to predict the values of missing ratings.
+High predictions are candidates to recommend.

 ### Content Based Recommendations

-Why is `x0` called the interceptor and always set to 1?

 How would users rate movies they have not yet rated?